Vehicle registration plates of Gibraltar: Metal pressed number plates

 Until 2017, Gibraltar's plates were made on a plastic base like British plates.
 However, as of 2017 Gibraltar has had the choice of bases after a company specialising in metal based plates started.
 To date, new vehicles still have a choice whether to use plastic plates or metal plates.
 On average, the ratio to new registrations issued on plastic plates to metal plates is 1:1.

 Privately owned vehicles

 From 1912 to 2001 Gibraltar number plates consisted of the letter 'G' (for Gibraltar) followed by a series of digits issued in numerical order.
 The maximum number of digits was five, so the first registration plate should have been G 1 - in fact the first plate was GBZ 1 - and the last was G 99999.

 A new system was introduced in October 2001, in anticipation of running out of registration numbers once reaching G 99999.
 The new system consists of the letter 'G' followed by four digits from 1000 to 9999 and another letter.
 The last letter represents the series.
 For example, series A consists of all registration plates from G 1000 A to G 9999 A. The next series is B, and so on.
-Currently, as of July 2021 registration plates in Gibraltar are in series F.
+Currently, as of July 2024 registration plates in Gibraltar are in series G.